Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 6. Be Mindful of Your Own Nervousness

-I am guilty of transferring my own nervous energy when dogs approach Sora.
-I tense up, pull tight on the leash, and drag her away from the new dog.
-Dave is much better about remaining calm and he has a much higher success rate with Sora when she meets a new person or dog.
+I am guilty of transferring my own nervous energy when dogs approached Sora contributing to her leash reactivity.
+I tensed up, hold my breath, and the leash is taught.
+Dave is much better about remaining calm and he has a much higher success rate with Sora and Laila when they meet a new person or dog.

 Easier said than done, of course!
 It takes a lot of practice and confidence in each other to perfect this tricky situation.

 7. Walk and Meet

-We have found that the highest success rate with Sora meeting other dogs without incident is when we take a walk all together before the dogs officially meet, especially older dogs who can have territorial behavior in their space.
+We have found that the highest success rate with Sora meeting other dogs without incident is when we would take a walk all together before the dogs officially meet, especially older dogs who can have territorial behavior in their space.

-This allows Sora to get a whiff of the new friend and also see that he is not a threat.
-My first indication that Sora is ok with a new dog is if she pulls toward him when he’s found a delicious spot to sniff.
+This allowed Sora to get a whiff of the new friend and also see that he is not a threat.
+My first indication that Sora was ok with a new dog was if she pulls toward them.
 For some reason, co-sniffing seems to be a bonding experience and we can relax about any altercations.

-Whether you meet at the trail or just take a walk around the block before you enter a new friend’s home, bringing the new dog for some exercise almost always results in the desired behavior from Sora.
+Whether you meet at the trail or just take a walk around the block before you enter a new friend’s home, bringing the new dog for some exercise almost always resulted in the desired behavior from Sora.

 Once we stopped our cycle tour and returned back to the US, however, these daily interactions with dogs discontinued with the same frequency and we noticed Sora being more reactive when she met new dogs.

 Since she was not the sort of dog we can take to the dog park, we made doggy hiking dates with friends.
 Instagram is a fantastic place to meet new people in your area, as is the Hiking and Camping with Dogs Facebook group.